On Thursday, January 25, my images from the “Indifferent West” project will be on display at the flagship store Denham in Amsterdam, Netherlands.

 "Between Art and the Practicalities of Media Education"

 What is the place of media/photographic art in the world today?
 Do we meet the aspirations and economic realities of our students?
 Are the current curriculum models still necessary or needs to be broadened with marketable skills?
-Are the pedagogical and curriculum standards coincide with advanced technology, mass-information, and the multinational capitalism reflect a shrinking job market?
+Are the pedagogical and curriculum standards coincide with advanced technology, mass-information, and multinational capitalism reflect a shrinking job market?
 Are art departments preparing students to be flexible and proactive in a diminished industry?
 This roundtable discussion is to present teaching models that address these challenges.

 -------------------------------------------------------------------------------------------------------------------------------------